daos-stack/daos/src/client/dfs/README.md

 A simple high level fuse plugin (dfuse) is implemented to test the DFS API and functionality with existing POSIX tests and benchmarks (IOR, mdtest, etc.).
-The DFS fuse exposes one mounpoint as a single DFS namespace with a single pool and container.
+The DFS fuse exposes one mountpoint as a single DFS namespace with a single pool and container.
 To test dfuse, the following steps need to be done:

-1) Launch DAOS server(s):
+1. Launch DAOS server(s):

    orterun --mca mtl ^psm2,ofi --enable-recovery -np 1 --report-uri ~/uri.txt daos_server -c 8

-2) Create a DAOS Pool with dmg tool: this will return a pool uuid "puuid" and service rank list "svcl"
+1. Create a DAOS Pool with dmg tool:  This will return a pool uuid "puuid" and service rank list "svcl"

-3) Create an empty directory for the fuse mountpoint.
+1. Create an empty directory for the fuse mountpoint.
 For example let's use /tmp/dfs_test

-4) Mount dfuse with the following command: orterun -np 1 --ompi-server file:~/uri.txt dfuse /tmp/dfs_test -s -f -p puuid -l svcl -p specifies the pool uuid and -l specifies the service rank list (from dmg).
+1. Mount dfuse with the following command:

+   orterun -np 1 --ompi-server file:~/uri.txt dfuse /tmp/dfs_test -s -f -p puuid -l svcl
+   -p specifies the pool uuid and -l specifies the service rank list (from dmg).

-5) Other arguments to dfuse:
+1. Other arguments to dfuse:

    -r: option to destroy the container associated with the namespace when you umount.
    -d: prints debug messages at the fuse mount terminal

-6) Now /tmp/dfs_test can be used as a POSIX file system (can run things like IOR/mdtest on it)
+1. Now /tmp/dfs_test can be used as a POSIX file system (can run things like IOR/mdtest on it)

-7) when you are done, unmount the file system: fusermount -u /tmp/dfs_test
+1. when you are done, unmount the file system:

+   fusermount -u /tmp/dfs_test